Last updated: May 13, 2026

 What Do Breezy HR’s Add-Ons Cost?

-Breezy’s base plan prices don’t tell the full story.
+Base plan prices don’t tell the full story.
 SMS texting ($41/mo), employee onboarding ($49/mo), and AI-powered candidate scoring ($30 per 100K credits) are all sold as paid add-ons on top of your monthly subscription.
 A Growth plan with SMS and onboarding runs $363/mo - 33% more than the $273/mo sticker price.
-These hidden costs change the math when comparing Breezy to competitors.
+Hidden costs like these change the math when comparing Breezy to competitors.

 Here’s how the add-ons break down: